 The institute's budget is financed by publicly funded research projects and by research and development contracts with various partners from industry.
 The establishment of the key research priority of lightweight design made it possible to expand the laboratory facilities of the LLK and create three posts for research associates.
 This has resulted in work being done to significantly expand expertise in the fields of cyclic damage, structural stability and fracture mechanics, material characterisation and modelling, materials testing and in bonding technology and fibre composite technology.
 The close cooperation with the lightweight design cluster means that there is contact with numerous lightweight design-oriented companies.
 The LLK maintains intensive partnerships with several universities, among other things in relation to cooperative doctoral degrees.

-The Centre of Excellence for Lightweight Design offers a wide variety of possibilities for cooperation in the lightweight design technologies.
+The Competence Center for Lightweight Design offers a wide variety of possibilities for cooperation in the lightweight design technologies.
 Our areas of potential achievement - material modelling, ascertaining of material parameters, static and dynamic component and structural analyses, lightweight structures, FEM simulation, damage analysis, manufacturing and analysis of bonding materials and material compounds, microscopic examinations and thermal analysis - extend from the idea to the finished product.
 In this way it is possible to turn the results of research and development into market-ready products more quickly.

 Practically-oriented teaching has equal priority at the LLK with research and the many different industrial cooperations.
 The Faculty of Mechanical Engineering at Landshut University of Applied Sciences offers a Bachelor's degree programme in Mechanical Engineering with a specialism in Lightweight Design and Technical Development and a Bachelor's degree in Automotive and Commercial Vehicle Engineering with a specialism in Lightweight Design, as well as a Master's degree in Lightweight Design & Simulation.
 Around 900 students from the Faculty of Mechanical Engineering attend lectures and practicals at the LLK.
 In addition, the students are involved in current research projects through construction, project and thesis work, where their efforts are facilitated by state-of-the-art laboratory equipment and software.